 To ensure high standards of teaching and learning in geography, we implement a curriculum that is progressive throughout the whole school.
-Geography is taught as part of a termly topic, focusing on knowledge and skills stated in the National Curriculum.
+Geography is taught as part of a termly topic, and children will learn the substantive knowledge from the national curriculum and beyond.
+The disciplinary knowledge with thread through all learning, under these core areas: Place, Space, Environment, Scale, Change, Interconnections and Sustainability.
 Through an enquiry-based curriculum, we develop a deeper understanding of the geography skills- honing our learning into one aspect of a wider ‘topic’ to ensure depth of learning.

 In order to teach the fieldwork skills and engage the children, the teaching of geography, wherever possible will be practical and outdoor based- enabling all children to gain ‘real-life’ experiences.